NOG01/calculator/README.md

-# Simple Calculator
+# Calculator

-This is a simple calculator project developed with HTML, CSS and JavaScript.
+This is a calculator project developed with HTML, CSS and JavaScript.

 ## Overview